Cargill/splinter-docs/docs/0.5/examples/gameroom/walkthrough/index.md

 * `status` identifies the current status of the service.
 In this case, it is set to `pending` because the proposal to create the gameroom has not yet been accepted.

+* `last_event` identifies the last state change event the gameroom daemon received.
+This allows for the node to catch-up to current state change events if it has been stopped and restarted.

 * `created_time` is when the gameroom service entry was introduced in the table.